top of page

 Stream Play and Twig Rafts

 When the thaw begins, streams wake up.
 Children gather twigs, tie small rafts, and release them into moving water.
 This is not just play.
-It is early engineering, observation, and quiet flow study.
+It is early engineering and observation.

-A child crouches by a small stream in the forest, observing a handmade twig raft as it floats along the gentle current, celebrating the joys of spring and early exploration.
+A child crouches by a small stream in the forest, observing a handmade twig raft as it floats along the gentle current.

-A child crouches by a small stream in the forest, observing a handmade twig raft as it floats along the gentle current, celebrating the joys of spring and early exploration.
+A child crouches by a small stream in the forest, observing a handmade twig raft as it floats along the gentle current.

 The Nordic Home in Spring